Skip to content

 Selecting documents

-Each row in the Documents view has a checkbox in its first cell.
-Click one to select the row; click the header checkbox to select every row visible on the current page.
+Each row has a checkbox in its first cell.
+Tick one and the toolbar appears above the table; tick the header checkbox to select every row on the current page.

-The bulk-action toolbar appears with the count of selected documents.
-Most actions need at least one document; Merge needs at least two.
+Most actions need at least one document.
+Merge needs at least two.

 Export

-Opens the Multiple file export modal with two paths:
+Opens the Multiple file export dialog with two paths:

 Clipboard shortcut